Engineering the coupling between Majorana bound states: Modulation of CMBS by periodic driving

-Under this approximation, the pairing amplitude of the central chain is modulated by the amplitude and the frequency of the driving field through the zero-order Bessel function, i.e., $\Delta_{eff}=\frac{\Delta_{c}}{2}\mathcal{J}_{0}(\frac{2\mu_0}{\omega})$.
-We plot the time evolution of the MBSs by driving field in Fig. \ref{fig:08}.
-The green-grey lines show that the Rabi frequency in the presence of the driving field is a bit different from the exact results.
-This originates from the fact that the effective hopping amplitude is also changed by the driving field (see $H_{lc}'$ and $H_{rc}'$ in Eq.(\ref{22})), rendering the correction of Rabi frequency.
-We would like to address that, this correction does not make difference for UMQR as it only change the time to complete the operation.
-Interestingly, we can also modulate the effective hopping amplitude at the boundaries by the driving field to control CMBS.
-It is demonstrated in Fig. \ref{fig:09}(a) that the adjacent MBSs $\gamma_{-1}$ and $\gamma_{N+1}'$ can be decoupled by making the effective hopping amplitude at boundaries ($H_{lc}'$ and $H_{rc}'$) vanish, i.e., setting $\mathcal{J}_{0}(\frac{\mu_0}{\omega})=0$.
-Otherwise, CMBS can be really induced, manifesting in the Rabi oscillation shown in Fig. \ref{fig:09}(b)-(d).
+One finds from Eq. (\ref{22}) that the pairing amplitude of central chain is modulated by the amplitude and the frequency of driving field through zero-order Bessel function, i.e., $\Delta_{eff}=\frac{\Delta_{c}}{2}\mathcal{J}_{0}(\frac{2\mu_0}{\omega})$.
+In the presence of driving field, we plot the time evolution of the MBSs by the green-grey lines in Fig. \ref{fig:08}.
+The results show that, even though the effective pairing amplitude with driving field equals to the pairing amplitude without driving field, the Rabi frequency is still a bit different in two cases.
+This originates from the fact that the effective hopping amplitudes at boundaries are also changed by driving field [see the expressions of $H_{lc}'$ and $H_{rc}'$ in Eq. (\ref{22})], rendering the correction of Rabi frequency.
+We would like to address that, this correction does not make difference for UMQR as it only changes evolution time to complete corresponding operations.
+Interestingly, we can also modulate the effective hopping amplitude at boundaries by driving field to control CMBS.
+It is demonstrated in Fig. \ref{fig:09}(a) that the adjacent MBSs $\gamma_{-1}$ and $\gamma_{N+1}'$ are decoupled by making the effective hopping amplitude at boundaries ($H_{lc}'$ and $H_{rc}'$) vanish, i.e., setting $\mathcal{J}_{0}(\frac{\mu_0}{\omega})=0$.
+Otherwise, CMBS can be really induced, manifesting in the Rabi oscillation shown in Figs. \ref{fig:09}(b)-(d).